cloudtnt-rcl/RCL.CloudTnT.Express.Guides/index.md

 ## W3C Decentralized Identifier (DID)

 The [W3C Decentralized Identifier](https://www.w3.org/TR/did-1.1/) is a specification to identify entities such as the holders and issuers of digital credentials.
-It providers the entities with a unique identification for greater security and validity.
+It provides the entities with a unique identification for greater security and validity.

 # Applications